VIT Bhopal University | M.Tech Admissions 2025

 |

-Candidates can check the section-wise GATE 2025 philosophy marking scheme below.
+Candidates can check the section-wise GATE 2026 philosophy marking scheme below.
 The marking scheme helps candidates know the weightage of various sections in the GATE philosophy exam.
-Candidates can check the updated GATE 2025 marking scheme for philosophy from the table below.
+The following table will be updated with the GATE 2026 marking scheme for philosophy once released.

 Subject | Marks Allotted |